0verwritten/parking-lot-yolo-detection/README.md

 - The `classes.txt` file should list all the class names, one per line.

 ## Training
+This script enables you to train a YOLO (You Only Look Once) object detection model using the Ultralytics YOLO framework.
+The script supports both local datasets and datasets hosted on Roboflow.
+It provides various training configuration options and supports exporting the trained model in different formats.
-To train the YOLO model on your custom dataset, follow these steps:
+#### To train the YOLO model on your custom dataset, follow these steps:

 1. Organize your dataset as described in the [Dataset](#dataset) section.